NBA Rumors: Danny Green Comments On Chances Kawhi Leonard Will Re-Sign With Raptors In 2019

 Green’s comments came shortly after reports suggested Kawhi Leonard purchased a new home in Toronto, raising speculation among fans that he could be planning to re-sign with the Raptors after the 2018-19 NBA season.
 As previously reported by the Inquisitr, many saw this as counterintuitive to the usual actions of someone doubting their long-term future with a major league sports team, as such players usually rent houses instead of buying a new one after being traded to a new team.

 After winning the NBA’s Defensive Player of the Year award in the 2014-15 and 2015-16 seasons, Kawhi Leonard posted career-high numbers in scoring in 2016-17, averaging 25.5 points, 5.8 rebounds, 3.5 assists, and 1.8 steals and making his second straight All-Star Game appearance.
-However, he saw those numbers drop to just 16.2 points, 4.7 rebounds, 2.3 assists, and 2.0 steals per game in 2017-18 as he played in only nine games and as frequently be rumored to be at odds with Spurs management.
+However, he saw those numbers drop to just 16.2 points, 4.7 rebounds, 2.3 assists, and 2.0 steals per game in 2017-18 as he played in only nine games and has frequently been rumored to be at odds with Spurs management.